csqlwang/3G-Net/README.md

 4. Testing on Places365:  run ` sh ./scripts/Places365/val.sh `

-*Note that your need to modify  the `dataset path` or `model name` in `train.sh` or `val.sh` for fitting your configurations.
-Please refer to the file `./scripts/readme.txt` for modifying other parameters.
+*Note that you need to modify  the `dataset path` or `model name` in `train.sh` or `val.sh` for fitting your configurations, and D、descriptions on other parameters can be found in the file `./scripts/readme.txt` for modifying.

-*If you would like to test the following pre-trained models, you need to modify the loading code in `main.py` as suggested in the file `./scripts/readme.txt`.

 ## Main Results and Models